neo-mashiro/Chess-Oasis/README.md

 A chess library in 300 lines of code, architectured in a way such that it is independent of the graphical user interface with low coupling.
 The library also includes an intermediate level Minimax AI bot.

 This module is a tiny component of the [Mana-Oasis](https://github.com/neo-mashiro/Mana-Oasis) project.
 It only focuses on the game logic while UI elements are handled elsewhere on caller's side.
 For this reason, the module can be used by any console/web application or game engine provided that the caller does not misbehave.
-That said, you may want to run some unit tests, print logging messages or handle exceptions on the fly, in that case, simply modify the Unity function calls `Debug.Log()`, `Debug.LogException()` or alike to the equivalents of your application:
+That said, you may want to run some unit tests, print logging messages or handle exceptions on the fly, in that case, simply replace the Unity function calls `Debug.Log()`, `Debug.LogException()` or alike to the equivalents of your application:

 ```c#
 Console.WriteLine("Your message");